 Chances are your kids are in front of screens more than you think.
 Do they watch a show while getting dressed?
 How about while eating breakfast or waiting for the bus?
 Do they play video games or use a tablet before dinner?
 Ask your kids about this.
 What you learn might be surprising.

 Reducing the amount of time your child or teen spends with media will have a positive lifestyle impact — even if eating habits do not otherwise change.
-Research suggests a 10-day "turn-off" period followed by a seven-hour weekly limit on screen time seems to help kids decrease their body mass index and body fat.
+Research suggests a 10-day "turn-off" period followed by a seven-hour weekly limit on screen time seems to help kids be healthier.

 Try some of these pointers to help disconnect your child or teen from the screen:

 - Remove media from the bedroom.
-Today, 71 percent of all kids ages 8 to 18 years have TVs in their rooms.
-In addition, 50 percent have cable or a video game player and 30 percent have a computer with Internet access in their bedrooms.
+Today, 71% of all kids ages 8 to 18 years have TVs in their rooms.
+In addition, 50% have cable or a video game player and 30% have a computer with Internet access in their bedrooms.
 Kids with a TV in their bedroom watch about 1½ hours more a day than kids who don't have one in their bedroom.

 - Enjoy electronic-free meals.
 Make it a family rule to turn off the TV while eating and ensure everybody puts away their cellphones so you can focus on each other.
 Families that eat dinner together more often have better nutrient intake and health outcomes and kids tend to have better academic performance.

 - Save TV for weekends.
-Record favorite weekday shows and save TV time for weekends.
+Save TV time for weekends.
 Watch shows as a family and fast-forward through commercials.
 Sit down with your kids and help them select specific shows they'll watch, giving them some control and helping them make decisions.
 Watch with them when you can.
 Remember, too, that your goal is to limit screen time to less than two hours a day — even on weekends.